maiku1008/maiku1008.github.io/_posts/2019-02-11-things-I-learned-first-year-dev.md

 Really take the time to sit through some of those and absorb ideas, concepts and news.

 Listen to podcasts, have a twitter feed, or check out hacker news or ars technica or something.
-The tech world is changing all the time, and you need to keep up to date or be left
+The tech world is changing all the time, and you need to keep up to date or be left behind.

 ### 9. Ask questions